WildlifeSouth.com Photography Tips and Tools

 • Studying and listening to bird song recordings.

-There are many bird song collections available for purchase either on CD or included in software.
-Be aware that quality and quantity do vary between vendors.
-Suggested cds and software are listed below.
+There are many bird song collections available for purchase either on compact disc as vocalizations only or included in software.
+Be aware that quality and quantity do vary among vendors.
+Suggested CDs and software are listed a little further below.

-• Applying phonetic representations (such as those in the field guides).
+• Applying phonetic representations (such as those used in the field guides).

 • Applying mnemonics